A Walk through YUCoM Collections

 The MOD8 and MOD80 influenced other early microcomputer designs for the hobbyists' market.
 Some early hobby computer clubs bulk purchased sets of unpopulated MOD8 or MOD80 printed circuit boards to built and experiment with their first computers.

 After MIL's closure in 1975, the microprocessor and microcomputer expertise developed at MIL was

 disseminated throughout the Canadian high-technology industry and the North American computer hobbyists' movement.

-Above, left to right: The MP-1 chip set containing the MF7114 microprocessor, the CPS-1 emulator, the MIL MOD8 computer, and the "MF8008 Central Processor Applications Manual."
+Above, left to right: The MP-1 chip set containing the MF7114 microprocessor, the MIL MOD8 computer, and the CPS-1 emulator.

 The NABU Collection.
 The NABU Manufacturing Corp. was incorporated in Ottawa in June 1981.
 NABU's business plan was to capture a sizable share of the microcomputer market by offering the

 world's first cable-ready computers and by implementing a new delivery method for software and

 information.
 To that end, in 1983, NABU Manufacturing launched its NABU Network on Ottawa Cablevision.
 This event marked the creation of the first commercial computer network to provide high-speed access to information and services directly to homes of personal computer users.
 For more information on the network, follow the NABU Network reconstruction project link.
 NABU was also manufacturing computers (the NABU PC, the NABU 1600, and the NABU 1100) and display terminals (the NABU 4404).